Watch Your Language, Mister!

 Before I respond to you, Roxy, I want to make sure my audience knows what we’re talking about.

 Folks, Roxie here is identifying as a part-time TV.
 That, of course, has nothing to do with the box in your living room on which you watch The Brady Bunch reruns.
 TV in this context means transvestite.
 Which is literally the practice of cross-dressing, wearing the clothing of the other sex.
 Which as we all know, or should know must not be confused with a TS.
-And I don’t mean the poet, but a transexual.
-A transexual is a person that self-identifies as the gender other than the one he/she was assigned at birth.
+And I don’t mean the poet, but a transsexual or, better yet a transgender person.
+A transgender is a person that self-identifies as a gender other than the one he/she was assigned at birth.
 I hope we’re all down with that now.

 It appears to me, Roxy, that you’re really overreaching here.
 Desires are wonderful2070257205_55f002f39a.jpg things.
 We just better know the difference between a desire and reality.
 I encourage you to think twice about realizing this particular desire of yours if it means upending your marriage.
 Seems to me your long-suffering wife’s feelings deserves more than the casual consideration you afford them.